-If the Central Authority of one Contracting Party becomes aware of proceeds or instrumentalities of offenses which are located in the territory of the other Party and may be forfeitable or otherwise subject to seizure under the laws of that Party, it may so inform the Central Authority of the other Party.
+- 1. If the Central Authority of one Contracting Party becomes aware that proceeds or instrumentalities of offenses that may be forfeitable or otherwise subject to seizure are located in the other Contracting Party, it may so inform the Central Authority of that other Party.
 If the Party receiving such information has jurisdiction in this regard, it may present this information to its authorities for a determination whether any action is appropriate.
 These authorities shall issue their decision in accordance with the laws of their country.
-The Central Authority of the Party that received the information shall inform the Central Authority of the Party that provided the information of the action taken.

-- 2. The Contracting Parties shall assist each other to the extent permitted by their respective laws in proceedings relating to the forfeiture of the proceeds and instrumentalities of offenses, restitution to the victims of crime, and the collection of fines imposed as sentences in criminal prosecutions.
+The Central Authority of the Party that received the information shall inform the Central Authority of the Party that provided the information of the action taken. - 2.
+The Contracting Parties shall assist each other to the extent permitted by their respective laws in proceedings relating to the forfeiture of the proceeds and instrumentalities of offenses, restitution to the victims of crime, and the collection of fines imposed as sentences in criminal prosecutions.
 This may include action to temporarily immobilize the proceeds or instrumentalities pending further proceedings. - 3.
 The Party that has custody over proceeds or instrumentalities of offenses shall dispose of them in accordance with its laws.
-Either Party may transfer all or part of such assets, or the proceeds of their sale, to the other Party, to the extent permitted by the transferring Party's laws and upon such terms as it deems appropriate.
+Either Party may transfer to the other Party all or part of such assets, or the proceeds of their sale, to the extent not prohibited by the transferring Party's laws and upon such terms as it deems appropriate.